mschlafly/darpa_dataanalysis/README.md

 ## Scripts for plotting and formatting for statistical tests
 Note, instructions for running specific scripts are provided at the top of each script.
-  - plot_data.py reads raw_data/raw_data.csv and raw_data/subject_info.csv, formats the data for statistical processing in raw_data_formatted/raw_data_formatted.csv, and plots the score, input, and difficulty results, saving the plots to the Plots/ folder.
-To look at experienced and novice participants separately, edit the boolean at the top of the plot_data.py script.
+  - plot_data.py reads raw_data/raw_data.csv, raw_data/RR_raw.csv, and raw_data/subject_info.csv, formats the data for statistical processing in raw_data_formatted/raw_data_formatted.csv, and plots the score, input, cognitive availability, decision-making, robot utility, and difficulty results, saving the plots to the Plots/ folder.
-  - plot_data_cogload.py reads raw_data/RR_raw.csv and raw_data/subject_info.csv, formats the data for statistical processing in raw_data_formatted/RR_formatted.csv, and plots the cognitive availability results, saving the plots to the Plots/ folder.
 To look at experienced and novice participants separately, edit the boolean at the top of the plot_data.py script.

 ## Scripts for statistical tests